nathankelion/bbc_good_food_scraper/README.md

 ## Project Structure

 The project structure is as follows:
-- scripts/: This folder contains the Python functions used for scraping and data processing.
+- scripts/: This folder contains the Python functions used for scraping, data processing, and database connection.
-- sql_code/: This folder contains the sql queries required to create the tables to store scraped data.
+- sql/: This folder contains the sql queries required to create the tables to store scraped data.
 - recipe_scraping_script.py: The main script for scraping BBC Good Food recipes.
+- app.py: The script for the Streamlit app.
 - requirements.txt: A list of required Python packages and their versions.
 - .gitignore:
 - README.md: This file, providing information on the project and how to use it.